Paarth-K/nuxt-dofe-website/README.md

 Make sure to install the dependencies:
-# This project uses Yarn ONLY, npm install will fail.
+# This project uses Yarn ONLY, npm install will fail to install.
 ```bash
 yarn install
 ```